 The St. George Marathon "Official Charity Program" is designed to assist participating charities to achieve financial support from event participants throughout the Marathon weekend.
 We encourage all marathon participants to aid in these efforts.

 Each Official Charity has been given a special link to sell in hopes to raise money for their efforts.

 Please contact your charity of choice to donate directly and receive your marathon registration link from their office.
-IMPORTANT NOTE: Your Marathon registration fee still applies, and is collected in addition to the amount you choose to donate to the charity.
+IMPORTANT NOTE: Your Marathon registration fee still applies, and is collected in addition to the amount that each charity has specified that needs to be donated.

 If you are interested in becoming an "Official Marathon Charity" please View and Complete the St. George Marathon Charity Application by clicking here.
 All applications are due by March 4th.